CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

 In this task, you will connect to your Snowflake instance hosted in any cloud to enable data integration and management.

+You will be Mirroring the pre-created iceberg table in the database.

 1. Select **Mirrored Snowflake** under get data.

    ![](../media/Lab-04/s14.png)